swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

     /// The name of the package (for display purposes only). var displayName: String { get }

-    /// The absolute path of the package directory in the local file system. var directory: Path { get }
+    /// The absolute path of the package directory in the local file system,

-    /// The resolved version or branch of the package, if any (intended for
-    /// display purposes only).
-This may be useful for plugins that generate
-    /// reports or source code that includes version information. var versionDescription: String? { get }
+    /// regardless of the original provenance of the package. var directory: Path { get }

-    /// The resolved source control revision of the package, if any (intended
-    /// for display purposes only).
-For Git repositories, this is typically
-    /// the commit hash.
-This may be useful for plugins that generate reports
-    /// or source code that includes version information. var sourceControlRevision: String? { get }
+    /// The origin of the package (root, local, repository, registry, etc). var origin: PackageOrigin { get }

     /// Any dependencies on other packages, in the same order as they are
     /// specified in the package manifest.